1. About

 She received her Bachelor of Music Degree in Vocal Performance/ Pedagogy from Stetson University and studied at the Longy Conservatory of Bard College post-graduate.
 Jen is involved in a variety of musical projects in the New York City area.

-Equally at home in the genres of classical, rock, folk, and jazz, Jen offers a unique perspective as an improviser.
-Recognized by the Sulzbach-Rosenberg Times as, “...A voice that soars with absolute precision to dizzying height…”, she has performed at Lincoln Center, Carnegie Hall, as well as many variety-shows off Broadway.
-She has collaborated/ played with such artists as Daedelus, Daniel Carter, Ken Kobayashi, Orchid McRae, and Dr. Vivek Menon, among others.
+Spanning multiple genres and artistic disciplines, Jen challenges the limitations of the acoustic voice and offers a unique perspective as an improviser.
+Recognized by the Sulzbach-Rosenberg Times as, “...A voice that soars with absolute precision to dizzying height…”, she has performed at Lincoln Center, Carnegie Hall, Public Records, and Nublu, as well as many variety shows off-Broadway.

-Jennifer is the vocalist for and founding member of the avant-garde improvisational QUIntet “orchiddBB” ( with Orchid McRae, Dr. Vivek Menon, Mario Fontes, and Hans Young-Binter).
+Jennifer is the vocalist for and founding member of the avant-garde improvisational quintet “orchiddBB” (with Orchid McRae, Dr. Vivek Menon, Mario Fontes, and Hans Young-Binter).
 She is also the keyboardist for Brooklyn-based Indie Rock band, “Tree Signs”.

-An Active member of the NYC improvisational scene, Jen has Played with the Creative Music Studio Improviser’s Orchestra under the conduction of Selendis Sebastian Alexander Johnson.
-She Frequently plays with Alex Lozupone’s “Eighty Pond Pug”, whose conStantly shifting roster sparks endlessly Changing soundscapes.
-Jen is a member of orchid Mcrae’s large ensembles, “House of the Ax”, and “Wind Band/ Songs for the Summer”.
-She also Appears on the debut release, “I Read TOo Many Things” by collaborative trio, “Dot Iso”.
+An active member of the NYC improvisational scene, Jen has played with the Creative Music Studio Improvisers’ Orchestra under the conduction of Selendis Sebastian Alexander Johnson.
+She frequently plays with Alex Lozupone’s “Eighty Pond Pug”, whose constantly shifting roster sparks endlessly changing soundscapes.
+Jen is a member of Orchid McRae’s large ensembles, “House of the Ax” and “Wind Band/ Songs for the Summer”.
+She also appears on the debut release, “I Read Too Many Things” by collaborative trio, “Dot Iso”.

 Jen works with all voice types and also offers gender-affirming vocal training (FTM, MTF, and Non-binary).